 As a start-up sole trader (SE), it can be difficult to find the right type of finance.
 Often you have a slightly smaller business that is seasonal or sensitive in other ways.
 Banks have traditionally found it difficult to offer lower-rate loans to sole traders.
 It has simply not been profitable enough.
 We at Qred think this is wrong and want to help the smallest and start-ups with finance.
 We do this by offering smaller loans and in this way we get to know each other and can increase the loan in the long run.

-Another option is to use our business credit card.
-That way you avoid private expenses and complicated bookkeeping.
-It's all on one invoice and perfect for everyday expenses and purchases.
+Another option is to use our .
+This saves you from private expenses and complicated bookkeeping.
+Everything is collected on one invoice, which is perfect for everyday expenses and purchases.

 As with any other loan issued by Qred, it is advantageous if you can get one or two more people to act as personal guarantors for the loan.
 In other words, you are personally liable for the loan.
 If you and the other person are in good financial shape, this will usually make it easier to pay both the amount of the loan and the fee for the loan.

 That said, Qred can help all types of companies with financing.
 We very much welcome the fact that there are two people sharing the responsibility between a limited partner and a general partner.